smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/03-Rank-And-Partition/README.md

 ### Partition By Directors

 The SQL `PARTITION BY` clause can be used with the:
-- OVER clause: to specify the column on which we need to perform aggregation
+- OVER clause: to specify the column on which we need to perform an aggregation
 - RANK clause: to have a row number of each row.

 In the previous example, we used `GROUP BY` with the Minutes column to bucket our data.
 Let's switch to a similar scenario with the SQL `PARTITION BY`.